 - Make a plan to donate items to a food pantry this week or next.

 - Next time you’re asked at a register if you want to give $1 to ‘worthy cause,’ go ahead and do it if it’s a cause you like to support.

 - Since November is the month of gratitude, thank someone in your life who is important to you.
 And don’t forget to thank a vet!

 - If it’s chilly where you are this week, pack a cup of hot cocoa in a disposable cup and give it to the bus driver who picks up your child.

 - Send a text or private Facebook message to someone.
 Make it “just for so” as my Nan would say.
 Just something simple to brighten their day.

-- If you have an elderly or disabled neighbor, make sure that they are taken care of in case snow or ice hits.
+- If you have an elderly or disabled neighbor, make sure that they are taken care of in case snow, ice or extreme heat is in the forecast.
 If they don’t, see if other neighbors will join in on a rotating schedule.